Skip to main content

 Each file is self-contained.
 Deploy the right file based on the branch or CI environment.

-Base + override files
+Base + environment files

 config/

-base.yml # shared monitors, channels, policies
+base.yml # shared channels, policies, tags

-staging.yml # staging-specific overrides
+staging.yml # staging-only monitors

-production.yml # production-specific overrides
+production.yml # production-only monitors

 Deploy with multiple -f flags: